Boiler Service Cost

 You may decide to swap your traditional radiators for a more modern or designer look or simply replace a faulty radiator with a new one.
 Replacing like for like will not generally be very expensive or time-consuming, but if you are changing the radiator's size and style, it will invariably cost more.

-Replacing a radiator will cost between £150-£250 depending on the type of radiator as well as your location within the UK.
+The typical new radiator cost will be between £150 and £250, depending on the type of radiator as well as your location within the UK.

 Gas Safety Certificate

 If you are a landlord, you will need to provide a gas safety certificate to your tenants once a year.
-The cost of getting a gas safety certificate is around £70-£80.
+The gas safety certificate cost is around £70 to £80.

 Individual costs of servicing a natural gas boiler - Total Cost: £100